frthery/ES_RetroPie/RetroPie-Setup/README.md

 execute module: ./build_libretro.sh -a -name=[idx]<br>
-This command will execute all module's functions. (b:build and source functions, i:install function, c: configure function)
+This command will execute all module's functions. (b:build and source functions, i:install function, c: configure function) Some actions need more privileges, in this case execute this command with sudo.